Angel-Rojas/General-GitHub-notes/README.md

-# BC's Webpage for our FoodGO Project
-*** RANDOM GITHUB NOTES NOT RELATED TO BC WEBPAGE ***
+# Hello World test run

+my very first repository.
+Random notes for GitHub useage follow below:

-  This was simply a test-run on creating repository and learning about Branching
-    As well as Commits.
+This was simply a test-run on creating repository and learning about Branching As well as Commits.
 Branching is to make changes to the Master branch, and you push them onto the Master branch.
 Commits are saved changes with a short description as to why the changes were made.
-//--------------------------------------------------//

-This is the Webpage for BC's FoodGO Webpage!